Ciantic/TaskQueue/README.md

 # TaskQueue

-Very simple class that implements thread-safe (hopefully) and lock-free task queue that can be awaited to complete it's tasks.
+Very simple class that implements thread-safe (hopefully) task queue that can be awaited to complete it's tasks.
 Options are to set a degree of parallelization and maximum queue length.

 ## Testing